Areal velocity: Relationship with angular momentum

-Connection with angular momentum
+Derivation of the connection with angular momentum

 In the situation of the first figure, the area swept out during time period Δt by the particle is approximately equal to the area of triangle ABC.
 As Δt approaches zero this near-equality becomes exact as a limit.

 Let the point D be the fourth corner of parallelogram ABDC shown in the figure, so that the vectors AB and AC add up by the parallelogram rule to vector AD.
 Then the area of triangle ABC is half the area of parallelogram ABDC, and the area of ABDC is equal to the magnitude of the cross product of vectors AB and AC.
 This area can also be viewed as a (pseudo)vector with this magnitude, and pointing in a direction perpendicular to the parallelogram (following the right hand rule); this vector is the cross product itself: